⟵ Back to Articles

 Commentary

 In Indic tradition, people bend down before elders and “spiritual” beings to touch their feet with their hands.
-It is a mark of total respect and complete submission of the ego, though reduced to an obligatory ritual in South Asian cultural norms.
+It is a mark of total respect and complete submission of the ego, though the act has been reduced to an obligatory ritual in South Asian cultural norms.
 In the struggle to navigate the dreadful world-ocean, liberation is achievable by clinging to the feet, the divine feet, or the lotus-feet.
 In feet is the attitude of humility; the seeker is guided and directed.

 Note: We are very finite; our understanding is finite too.
 We aspire to deepen our relationship with the Guru.
 In this translation and commentary, we focused more on meaning, context, and message and less on literalism and poetics.
 We aspire to learn and live the message to end our separation from the 1.